migapipo/personal-blog/_posts/2020-01-09-React Learning.md

 ```

 #### Three Equals ===
-Check for type and value equality
+Checks for type and value equality

 ```
 el === 1